 Julie Brown, Jim Carrey, Jeff Goldblum, Damon Wayans, and Geena Davis

-[Theme] -- Earlier this week, an uneasy earthgirl reminded me of the fantastically fun 80s movie, Earth Girls are Easy (1988).
+[Space Themes are Easy] -- Earlier this week, an uneasy earthgirl reminded me of the fantastically fun 80s movie, Earth Girls are Easy (1988).
 The plot of the movie is derived from a song of the same name, which appears on Julie Brown's EP, Goddess in Progress (1984).
 How Julie Brown and her writing parters -- Charlie Coffey and Terrence E. McNally -- spun nearly two hours of story from a song that is under four minutes is beyond me.
 But I'm so glad they did.
 Can you imagine a world in which we never saw Jeff Goldblum, Damon Wayans, and Jim Carrey as furry aliens?
 As most films in the 80s, the movie included plenty of great 80s tunes.
 That's the good news.
 Unfortunately, also like many 80s flicks, much of that music does not wind up on the released soundtrack, and what is there is slightly different from the movie versions.
 Still, it's a pretty fun album and it's kind of perfect for a Flashback post.
 With 17 songs appearing in the film, and 11 tracks available on the soundtrack, which selections do you think I'll feature?
 Well, you'll find out when you read and hear more after the jump (which is right after the embedded movie trailer).

 Flashback #1: "Baby gonna shake all night."